Links text:

 Gathering: following my affect heuristic, looking for atmospheres + moments of something occurring.

-I spoke with James Yarker, artistic director of Stans Cafe theatre company (Stan’s) in February 2018[1], arranging to gather audio and imagery while they were devising new piece ‘The Capital’.
-I was slowly working at Dyffryn, however I wanted to investigate other things that might happen in different spaces/places.
-In this instance, what occurs as ‘artworks’ are made and developed, not the work made, but active encounters that ‘happen’ and informs how the work develops.
-In my experience, these are often outside textual description, it is a bodily sensing of something ‘having legs’, the frisson, the affective encounter experienced[2].
+I spoke with James Yarker, artistic director of Stan’s Cafe theatre company (Stan’s) in February 2018, arranging to gather audio and imagery while they were devising a new piece ‘The Capital’.
+I was slowly working at Dyffryn; however, I wanted to investigate other things that might happen in different spaces/places.
+In this instance, what occurs as ‘artworks’ are made and developed - not the work made, but active encounters that ‘happen’ and inform how the work develops.
+In my experience, these are often outside textual description; they are a bodily sensing of something ‘having legs’, the frisson, the affective encounter experienced.
 Stan’s devising process and the making of ‘artworks’, could be seen as outside the everyday or commonplace, but for ‘artists’, these are habitually part of ‘our’ practice, so this a ‘particular’ activity, but an everyday one in the spaces I inhabit.

-Utilising ‘scaffolding’, a collection of supporting elements, bits of systems, some of more use on one day than another, mutable, flexible and porous.
-These include: the mapping of a space to another, discussions, pre-planning equipment or a time frame for recording.
-Essential in this is a holding ‘in mind’ previous learning and theoretical considerations as I work, and a being open to a sensed awareness to the space/place and the atmospheres and elements within it.
-The aim, to make manageable the work with this shifting, slippery stuff, while holding it gently, to not ‘squash’ and reduce[3].
-My scaffolds are not set, there is no pattern via which everything is done, each situation is particular, I use scaffolds across all the work, including the assembling of this chapter.
+I utilised scaffolding, a collection of supporting elements, bits of systems, some of more use on one day than another, mutable, flexible and porous.
+These include: the mapping of one space to another, discussions, pre-planning equipment or a time frame for recording.
+Essential in this was a holding ‘in mind’ previous learning and theoretical considerations as I worked, and a being open to a sensed awareness of the space/place and the atmospheres and elements within it.
+The aim, to make manageable the work with this shifting, slippery stuff, while holding it gently, to not ‘squash’ and reduce.
+My scaffolds are not set; there is no pattern via which everything is done, and each situation is particular.
+I use scaffolds across all the work, including the assembling of this chapter.

 Chapter Seven